High blood pressure diet for Indians: a DASH-adapted complete guide

 Vegetables.
 Two generous sabzis a day, not one.
 Variety matters: leafy greens (palak, methi, sarson), gourds (lauki, tinda, parwal), beans, brinjal, capsicum, tomato, carrot, beetroot.
 Frozen is fine.

 Pulses and dal.
 Daily.
 Toor, moong, masoor, chana, rajma, urad — rotate them.
-A katori with every main meal is the minimum.
+A katori with every main meal is the minimum, and it does double duty: protein and potassium.

 Protein, twice a week minimum.
-Oily fish (rohu, hilsa, sardine, mackerel) twice a week is the highest-leverage move for blood pressure, because of the omega-3.
+Oily fish (rohu, hilsa, sardine, mackerel) twice a week is one of the highest-leverage moves for blood pressure, because of the omega-3.
 If you don't eat fish, paneer, tofu, eggs and chicken cover the gap.
 Treat processed meat — sausages, salami, ham, packaged kebabs — as occasional, not weekly.

 Dairy.
 A serving or two a day of toned milk, curd, or paneer.
 Curd at lunch is one of the simplest habits to build.